The Role of Cross-Silo Federated Learning in Facilitating Data Sharing in the Agri-Food Sector

 FL trains machine learning algorithms in a decentralized manner, maintaining principles of focused collection, data minimization, and mitigation of systemic privacy risks associated from traditional centralized methods \cite{kairouz2019advances}.
 Introduced in 2017 \cite{mcmahan2017communication}, FL has since seen adoption in mobile device infrastructure from tech giants\cite{yang2018applied} and IoT networks.
 Recently, federated approaches have moved into the mainstream with primary research on extremely large scale `cross-device' settings with millions of edge devices (clients), and continued privacy-preserving implementations.
 In contrast, our work focuses on the `cross-silo' setting where there are few clients each of which represents a larger data store - this setting is more representative of individual companies or organizations \cite{kairouz2019advances}.
-Cross-silo has seen promising implementation, for example, in manufacturing \cite{Musketeer}, and medical data analysis \cite{intelmed}.